 Personal injury cases arise when one individual suffers harm or injury from an accident or other wrongdoing, and someone else is at fault.
 Under Ohio law, injured victims have the right to seek compensation for their injuries and other losses by commencing a claim with the at-fault party’s insurance company or by filing a formal lawsuit.

-Compensation includes medical expenses, property damage, lost wages, and pain and suffering among many others.
+Compensation includes medical expenses, property damage, lost wages, and pain and suffering.
 Each state sets an amount of time a victim has from the date of the injury or incident to take legal action.
 In Ohio, this time frame, known as the “statute of limitations,” is two years, which means a party must file within those two years or they will lose their right to compensation.

 Ohio Personal Injury Cases We Handle